Backflow Prevention Program

 A backflow prevention assembly is an approved, testable assembly which uses check valves and/or relief valves, in different configurations, to prevent potential contaminants from flowing into the potable (drinking) water system.

 An approved backflow prevention assembly has gone through an approval process at the Foundation for Hydraulic Research and Cross-Connection Control at the University of Southern California (FCCCHR).
 Only FCCCHR approved backflow assemblies are accepted as approved backflow prevention assemblies.

 There are more than 5,000 backflow prevention assemblies on water services in the District’s service area.
 The California Department of Health Services requires each of these assemblies to be tested annually.
 This testing is done by backflow assembly testers approved by the County of Orange.
 A list of the certified testers is available in the links below.
-To speak with a Senior District Cross-Connection and Backflow Prevention Inspector, please contact Craig Crawford at email@example.com or at (949) 425-3581.
+For more information, please contact the District’s Senior Cross Connection Inspector Jesse Calvillo at (949) 607-9461 or at email@example.com.

 Click here to view the Backflow Prevention Assembly Test Form